-Prerequisite: Honors Algebra 3-4 and must be pursuing an IB Diploma
+Prerequisite: Honors Algebra 3-4 and must be pursuing an IB Diploma or IB Career-related Certificate

 IB MATHEMATICS: ANALYSIS AND APPROACHES HL 1-2

 This course is intended for students who wish to pursue studies in mathematics at university or subjects that have a large mathematical content.
 It is for students who enjoy developing mathematical arguments, problem solving and exploring real and abstract applications, with and without technology.
 This course delves deeper into the content than IB Math Analysis and Approaches SL.